Jayu1214/Jayu1214/README.md

 <!--Intro start-->
--Greetings!
-I'm Jay Trivedi, a tech explorer voyaging through the captivating realm of Computer Science at Symbiosis Institute of Technology, where I'm currently embarking on my exhilarating 3rd-year journey. 🚀
-With an insatiable curiosity and a knack for problem-solving, I've found my heart's resonance in the enchanting domain of cybersecurity 🛡️💻 and coding.
+### Greetings!
+I'm Jay Trivedi, a tech explorer voyaging through the captivating realm of Computer Science at Symbiosis Institute of Technology, where I'm currently embarking on my exhilarating 3rd-year journey.🚀With an insatiable curiosity and a knack for problem-solving, I've found my heart's resonance in the enchanting domain of cybersecurity 🛡️💻 and coding.
 Let's connect and explore the tech world together!
 <!--Intro end-->